-British Airways delays short-haul Gatwick flights until November
+British Airways delays return of short-haul flights from Gatwick until 2021

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.